PFOA and PFOS Interactive Data Map

 PFOA and PFOS Information

-- Health advisories provide information on contaminants that can cause human health effects and are known or anticipated to occur in drinking water.
-To provide Americans, including the most sensitive populations, with a margin of protection from a lifetime of exposure to PFOA and PFOS from drinking water, EPA established health advisory levels at 70 parts per trillion.
-When both PFOA and PFOS are found in drinking water, the combined levels of PFOA and PFOS should be compared with the 70 parts per trillion health advisory level.
+Health advisories serve as technical guidance and provide information on contaminants that can cause human health effects and are known or anticipated to occur in drinking water.
+Health advisories are non-enforceable and non-regulatory.
+Health advisories take into account the other sources of exposure to PFAS, such as food and consumer products.
+To provide Americans, including the most sensitive populations, with a margin of protection from a lifetime of exposure to PFOA and PFOS from drinking water, on May 25, 2016, EPA established lifetime health advisory levels at 70 parts per trillion for PFOA and PFOS in drinking water.